MartinGjoreski/martin.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a postdoc researcher at the Faculty of Informatics, Università della Svizzera italiana (USI), Switzerland, in the [research group](https://pc.inf.usi.ch/) of prof. Marc Langheinrich.
-My research field is AI with a focus on the development of machine learning, federated learning, and explainable AI methods for sensor data.
-I am particularly interested in applications in fields such as wearable computing, behavioral analytics, affective computing, and mobile healthcare.
-Until the end of 2020, I was part of the [Department of Intelligent Systems](https://dis.ijs.si/) at the Jozef Stefan Institute, where I did my MSc and PhD studies under the supervision of prof. Matjaz Gams and prof. Mitja Lustrek.
-In the period 2019 - 2020, I was also a teaching assistant at the Faculty of Computer and Information Science, University of Ljubljana.
-More details about my teaching activities are available [here.](https://martingjoreski.github.io/teaching/)
+I am an Ambizione Fellow funded by the Swiss National Science Foundation (SNSF) and hold the position of Senior Scientific Collaborator at the [People-Centered Computing Lab](https://pc.inf.usi.ch/).
+This lab is headed by Professors Marc Langheinrich and Silvia Santini within the Faculty of Informatics at the Università della Svizzera italiana (USI) in Switzerland.

+My primary research focus is on Artificial Intelligence (AI), specifically in the areas of machine learning, federated learning, and explainable AI (XAI).
+I apply these concepts to various domains such as wearable computing, affective computing, and digital healthcare.

+I earned my Ph.D. in Computer Science from the Jozef Stefan Institute in Slovenia under the supervision of Professors Matjaz Gams and Mitja Lustrek.
+My thesis was recognized with the prestigious "Jožef Stefan golden emblem," indicating an outstanding PhD thesis in Slovenia.
+In 2021, I was honored to be included in the "list of the top 2% scientists in the world," in the category "single year impact – 2021”.
+As of 2023, I serve as an Associate Editor at IMWUT[(ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies)](https://dl.acm.org/journal/imwut); and as a Board Member at the [Global SNSF Fellows Network](https://www.globalsfellows.net/home).

 Education